SystemsApproach/5G/disaggregate.rst

 maps a given packet flow (e.g., between UE and some Internet application) onto the appropriate instance of the service mesh.
 This is the job of the NSSF described in an Chapter 3: it is responsible for selecting the mesh instance a given slice’s traffic is to traverse.

+We conclude this discussion of slicing with an observation.
+While differentiating slices based on the resources allocated to each is a familiar network feature, reminiscent of QoS, slices can also implement different functionality, specialized for different use cases.
+For example, the AMF/SMF (5G) or MME (4G) functionality of the Mobile Core can be customized for different usage patterns, where supporting a massively scalable number of IoT devices that intermittently transmit small amounts of data is a great example.
+Not only does this break the cellular network out of a one-size-fits-all situation, it opens the door for innovation.
+There won't be just one Mobile Core.
+There will potentially be many (and they will be implemented in the cloud).